Abhavya28/ai-resume-analyzer/README.md

 ![Under Development](https://img.shields.io/badge/status-under%20development-orange)

-**ResuMate** is a web application designed to help users optimize their resumes and get actionable feedback.
+**ResuMate** is a web application designed to help users optimize their resumes and get actionable AI feedback.
 This project is currently **under development**, so some features may not work yet.